 From Pasadena's point of view, passage of this legislation will enable us to plan effectively for long-term power supplies to meet customer demand.
-It will also offset the higher cost of renewable resources we will acquire to meet the 33% by 2015 target Pasadena has adopted.
+It will also offset the higher cost of renewable resources we will acquire to meet the 40 by 2020 target Pasadena has adopted.
 All of the other SCPPA Hoover contractors have adopted similar, or higher, renewable energy targets.
+Additionally, California has enacted state legislation that would require all utilities, including SCPPA members, to meet a 33% renewable energy standard and 30% reduction in greenhouse gas reduction by 2020.